 Fescue sod must be purchased in the current calendar year to be eligible for a rebate.

 Collecting and reusing rain water can reduce your utility bill.
 Receive a 50% rebate on the purchase a rain barrel, to a maximum of $50 per barrel.
 Limit of two barrels per application.

 Rain barrels must be purchased in the current calendar year to be eligible for a rebate.

 Replace your old toilet with a new high-efficiency model and reduce household water consumption.
 Receive a $50 rebate on the purchase price of a new 4.8L/flush WaterSense approved toilet.

 To be eligible for a rebate, your new toilet(s) must meet WaterSense standards; check out WaterSense for more information on approved toilets.

 Maximum three toilet rebates per household.
 Homes built after 2006 and new basement developments are not eligible to receive the rebate.

 Toilets must be purchased within one year to be eligible for a rebate.

-The average Energy Star Most Efficient clothes washer uses 42 litres of water per load, compared to the average 140 litres used by a standard machine over 10 years old.
+The average Energy Star Most Efficient clothes washer uses 42 litres of water per load, compared to the average 140 litres used by a standard non-efficient machine.
 That's about 70 percent less water per load!

 Rebates will only be issued for washing machines that are “Most Efficient” as determined by Energy Star.
 Please check the complete list of machines that meet this criteria.
 To find out more about “Most Efficient” washing machines, visit www.nrcan.gc.ca.